 Zinsser Bulls Eye 1-2-3 Primer Sealer can be used to patch-prime bare and filled areas, allowing a minimum of an hour for drying (in normal drying conditions) and applying in accordance with the manufacturer’s instructions.

 These patch-primed areas can then be brought forward with more Zinsser Bulls Eye 1-2-3 Primer Sealer and allowed to dry.

 All areas that are to be decorated can now be primed with one full coat of Zinsser Bulls Eye 1-2-3 Primer Sealer, in accordance with the manufacturer’s instructions, allowing another hour minimum drying time.

 Step 4.
 Decoration

 Decorate the prepared and primed surface with two full coats of Zinsser Allcoat Exterior Satin or Gloss in accordance with the manufacturer’s instructions, with a minimum of 1 hour drying time between coats (in normal drying conditions).

-Zinsser Allcoat Exterior is an ultimate performance all surface paint designed for long term decoration (up to 15 years) with a choice of over 350 colours to pick from, providing a match for company branding or existing exterior décor.
+Zinsser Allcoat Exterior is an ultimate performance all surface paint designed for long term decoration (up to 15 years) with a choice of over 4,000+ colours from RAL, NCS, and British Standard to pick from, providing a match for company branding or existing exterior décor.

 More resources on the topic of exterior walls and surfaces: